-Servant or Son?
+Servant or Son? (verses 5-6)

-"But Christ," v.
-6 says, "is faithful as a son over God’s house.
+“Christ, however, was faithful over God’s house as a son.”
 Jesus Christ is in a class by himself.
 Moses was faithful, but if you look to him as an example of faithfulness, you are looking to an inferior example.
 Before Jesus, he was the best example available.
 But now that Jesus has been revealed, we should look to Jesus as our example.
 Our religious life centers on him, not on Moses.

-Do not resist
+Do not resist (verses 7-12)

 Hebrews was written to people who were attracted to Moses.
 And the author says, That’s not good enough anymore.
 Someone better has come along, and we need to respond to him.
 You can’t just keep on doing the same old things you have always done.
 You have to change.

 When Israel was in the wilderness, they had to listen to what God was saying.
 They didn’t go to Canaan by the quickest highway, because first they had to learn to trust God.
 When Christ calls us to follow him, we need to follow.
-We can’t just pick our own path — and we can’t even stay on the first path he puts us on.
+We can’t just pick our own path — and we can’t always stay on the first path he puts us on.
 We have to continue to follow him.
 We have to let him change us.

-This is what God says about those who resist his will: "I was angry with that generation, and I said, ‘Their hearts are always going astray, and they have not known my ways.’
-So I declared on oath in my anger, ‘They shall never enter my rest.’”
+This is what God says about those who resist his will: “Therefore I was angry with that generation, and I said, ‘They always go astray in their hearts, and they have not known my ways.’
+As in my anger I swore, ‘They will not enter my rest.’”
 The ancient Israelites had to wander in the wilderness for 40 years because they didn’t listen.
 They heard the words, but they didn’t obey them.

-Encourage one another
+Encourage one another (verses 13-15)

 Faithfulness is a community project.
 God puts us together to help one another.
 We are to encourage one another in the faith, so that no one drifts away.
 Our priority is not a style of music, a day of worship or a particular tradition.
 Our priority is Christ, and we need to help each other remember that, so no one will become tired of hearing about the one who died for us.

-The need for faith
+The need for faith (verses 16-19)

 “And to whom did he swear that they would not enter his rest, if not to those who were disobedient?”
 The people who disobeyed (that generation) were not allowed to enter the Promised Land.
 Why?
-“Because of their unbelief" (v.
-19).
+“Because of unbelief.”
 They refused to trust God — refused to listen and follow.
-The same thing was happening in the first century, the book of Hebrews implies.
+The same thing could happen in the first century, the book of Hebrews implies.
 The same thing can happen in any century.
 If people don’t focus on Christ, they drift away and begin to trust in other things instead of him.

-- Are there any traditions in my life that might make me less responsive to Jesus? (v.
-7).
-What can I do to be more responsive?
+- Are there any traditions in my life that might make me less responsive to Jesus? (verse 7).